-Following National Preparedness Month, CUSEC will again be participating in the Great ShakeOut Earthquake Drill, set for Thursday October 20 at 10:20AM, local time.
+Following National Preparedness Month, CUSEC will again be participating in the Great ShakeOut Earthquake Drill, set for Thursday October 15.
 The ShakeOut is another dedicated time to practice how to be prepared and stay safe, for earthquakes and other disasters.
-In 2015, more than 40 million people participated in ShakeOut drills around the globe, practicing how to “Drop, Cover, and Hold On” in the event of an earthquake.
+Last year, more than 50 million people participated in ShakeOut drills around the globe, practicing how to “Drop, Cover, and Hold On” in the event of an earthquake.

 We encourage everyone to learn how to stay safe and how to participate in the ShakeOut by visiting www.shakeout.org/centralus.